England Womens Football Head Coaches 🏴⚽

 All England Womens Football Head Coaches Timeline 🏴⚽

 There have been 9 official England women’s football head coaches, plus Harry Batt.
 In 2018 Phil Neville became the current England football women’s head coach.
 Neville led England’s Lionesses to fourth place in the 2019 FIFA Women’s World Cup.
 England have qualified for UEFA Women’s Euro 2021 as hosts.
-Sarina Wiegman, the current Netherlands boss, has been appointed to take over from Phil Neville as England Women’s head coach of England women football players in September 2021.
+Sarina Wiegman took over from Phil Neville as England women’s head coach of England women football players in September 2021.

 |Name||Term||Best Tournament Placings||Born / Died||Place of birth||🏴 England Women’s Football Head Coaches careers and quotes|